Forceu/barcodebuddy-documentation/docs/_build/html/_sources/setup.rst.txt

 Webserver setup
 """""""""""""""""

 This guide is written for a Debian based server, including Ubuntu.
-If you already have a webserver setup, please make sure to have a look at the `Nginx example file <https://github.com/Forceu/barcodebuddy/blob/master/example/nginxConfiguration.conf>`_.
+If you already have a webserver setup, please make sure to have a look at the `Nginx example file <https://github.com/Forceu/barcodebuddy/blob/master/example/nginxConfiguration.conf>`_, as for the folder /api/ a rewrite rule has to be added.

 Installing NGINX
 ------------------